 Students must designate EFSC as the school they plan to attend and must enroll for at least six credits of college-level course work each term.
 Students must be classified as Florida residents for tuition purposes and be degree-seeking students.
 Initial award amounts are estimated based on 15 credit hours.

 Actual payment will be based on the student’s actual tuition charges.
 Bright Futures awards do not cover the required access fee or lab fees (subject to change by the Florida Legislature) and summer eligibility is limited.
 If a student withdraws from any course(s) that were paid for by a Florida Bright Futures Scholarship, the student is responsible for repaying the cost of tuition and fees for those course(s).
-If the withdrawal was due to illness or emergency beyond the student’s control, the student may appeal to the Financial Aid Office by June 10, 2022.
+If the withdrawal was due to illness or an emergency beyond the student’s control, the student may appeal to the Financial Aid Office for up to two years from the last day of the term for which the appeal is sought.

 For full details about the Bright Futures program and program regulations, review the Bright Futures Student Handbook available at Florida Department of Education Office of Student Financial Assistance (OSFA).